-Philip Morris International Inc. (PM), through its subsidiaries, manufactures and sells cigarettes and other tobacco products.
-Its portfolio of international and local brands include Marlboro, Merit, Parliament, Virginia Slims, L&M, Chesterfield, Bond Street, Lark, Muratti, Next, Philip Morris, and Red & White.
-The company was created after the spin-off of Altria Group’s (MO) international operations in 2008.
+Philip Morris International Inc. (PM), through its subsidiaries, manufactures and sells cigarettes, other tobacco products, and other nicotine-containing products.
+Its portfolio of brands comprise Marlboro, Merit, Parliament, Virginia Slims, L&M, Chesterfield, Bond Street, Lark, Muratti, Next, Philip Morris, and Red & White.
+The company was created in 2008 when Altria (MO) spun-off its international tobacco operations into Philip Morris International.
+Between 2008 and 2013, I believed Philip Morris International to be the security I like best.
+As a result it is one of my largest positions.

 Full Disclosure: Long PM and MO

-- Altria Group (MO): High Dividend Growth Stock
+- Altria Group (MO): A Smoking Hot Dividend Champion

 - Philip Morris International versus Altria